Frimley Park Hospital

 Aldershot Centre for Health

 Parking – The parking system at Aldershot Centre for Health has changed again (March 2020).
-This time, it does not allow volunteer car schemes to receive free parking unless the client has a blue badge, so the clients will need to pay for parking.
+At this time, it does not allow volunteer car schemes to receive free parking unless the client has a blue badge, so the clients will need to pay for parking.
+Parking fees are about £0.60 per hour.

 - Patients and Visitor Parking – There is a pay-on-exit car park for patients and visitors.
 The public car park has 43 spaces (charges apply) and 8 disabled spaces (which are free of charge).
 Payment can be made either via the machine located within the car park or via the Saba Parking App or website.
 Please ensure you pay for the full and correct vehicle registration.